capslock/rouge/crates/rouge_saveload/README.md

 corner-cases of `wasm` saveload handling such that I found it useful to pull out into a separate crate.
 Can be used with full Bevy or just `bevy_ecs`.

+Use the plugin to add pre-made save/load systems if using with a Bevy app, or call `save_scene`/`load_scene` manually to save/load.

 Can serialize into either a text format (via Bevy's inbuilt support for [ron](https://crates.io/crates/ron)) or binary (via [bincode](https://crates.io/crates/bincode)).